Labham-Jain/Labham-Jain/README.md

 # Hello 👋
 I'm a web developer based in India, specializing in front-end development with a focus on React and JavaScript.
-With nearly 3 years of work & 6 years of total experience in the software engineering industry, I am passionate about coding and enjoy working on various web technologies.
+With 3 years of work & 6 years of total experience in the software engineering industry, I am passionate about coding and enjoy working on various web technologies.
 ## :hammer_and_wrench: Skills

 ### Languages